Marlene Dietrich Overseas

 Marlene Dietrich Overseas (official title including subtitle: Marlene Dietrich Overseas — American Songs In German For The O.S.S) is a Marlene Dietrich album, issued on 10" LP by Columbia Records (catalogue number LP GL105), released in 1952.
-All the vocals are in German, translated by Lothar Metzl (except for "Lili Marlene") and the orchestra was conducted by Jimmy Carroll.

 Overseas has its origins in Dietrich's contributions to the U.S. war effort during World War II.
 As an American citizen, she recorded American songs in German for the Office of Strategic Services (OSS) to be broadcast to German audiences as part of American propaganda efforts.
-After the war, Dietrich kept her copies of the original recordings and later played them for Columbia’s Mitch Miller, who, impressed, had her re-record the songs in the studio.
+After the war, Dietrich kept her copies of the original recordings and later played them for Columbia's Mitch Miller, who, impressed, had her re-record the songs in the studio.

-The album was reissued by Columbia as Lili Marlene with four additional tracks, later included in the compilation Art Deco: The Cosmopolitan Marlene Dietrich, and in 1995 Blue Moon released Marlene Dietrich Sings Lili Marlene and Other Great Songs with the same eight tracks plus eleven from earlier albums.
+The album was reissued by Columbia as Lili Marlene with four additional tracks, later included in the compilation Art Deco: The Cosmopolitan Marlene Dietrich, and in 1995.
+The album was praised by music critics.

 Background

-Marlene Dietrich’s album Overseas traces back to her contributions during World War II, when she became one of the first celebrities to support the U.S. war effort after America entered the conflict in 1941.
+Marlene Dietrich's album Overseas traces back to her contributions during World War II, when she became one of the first celebrities to support the U.S. war effort after America entered the conflict in 1941.
 She sold more war bonds than any other star and toured extensively, performing for hundreds of thousands of soldiers across the U.S. and later for Allied troops in Europe and North Africa.
-Despite the danger of appearing so close to German lines, she explained her actions simply as being done “out of decency”.
-Her performances mixed film songs, her musical saw, and even a comedic “mindreading” act taught to her by Orson Welles.
+Despite the danger of appearing so close to German lines, she explained her actions simply as being done "out of decency".
+Her performances mixed film songs, her musical saw, and even a comedic "mindreading" act taught to her by Orson Welles.

-In 1944, Dietrich's involvement deepened through her work with the OSS.
-She was the only artist informed that her German-language recordings would be used in the Musak project, a series of propaganda broadcasts meant to weaken enemy morale.
-Among the songs was “Lili Marleen,” already beloved by soldiers on both sides of the war.
-For her contributions, Major General William J. Donovan, head of the OSS, personally expressed his gratitude, emphasizing the importance of Dietrich’s artistry and dedication to the Allied cause.
+All the vocals are in German, translated by Lothar Metzl (except for "Lili Marlene") and the orchestra was conducted by Jimmy Carroll.
+In 1944, Dietrich's was informed that her German-language recordings would be used in the Musak project, a series of propaganda broadcasts meant to weaken enemy morale.
+Among the songs was "Lili Marleen", already beloved by soldiers on both sides of the war.
+For her contributions, Major General William J. Donovan, head of the OSS, personally expressed his gratitude, emphasizing the importance of Dietrich's artistry and dedication to the Allied cause.

 The original recordings were largely forgotten after the war, but Dietrich retained her copies and later played them for Mitch Miller, the head of A&R at Columbia Records.
 Impressed by the material, Miller commissioned Dietrich to re-record the songs in the studio.
+All the vocals on the album are in German, translated by Lothar Metzl (except for "Lili Marlene") and the orchestra was conducted by Jimmy Carroll.